 Once it knows this information, the system takes care of finding the proper libraries, linking with them, and setting up the proper environmental variables during execution.

-To avoid link and execution conflicts with existing UDF libraries, the database maintains a dynamic library that is separate from the standard UDF library for each database that contains CLIv2- or Java-based external procedures.
+To avoid link and execution conflicts with existing UDF libraries, Teradata Database maintains a dynamic library that is separate from the standard UDF library for each database that contains CLIv2- or Java-based external procedures.